Q-Lesh/PowerBi_Project_1/README.md

-# Power BI: Data Jobs Dashboardы (2023-2025H1)
+# Power BI: Data Jobs Dashboards (2023–2025H1)

-## Overview

-This repository contains two Power BI dashboards built on a shared, updated dataset (**2023 - 2025H1**) of data-related job postings.
-The dashboards are designed to provide a clear, practical view of the data job market, focusing on job volume, skills demand, and compensation trends.

-Both dashboards use the same underlying data model, but serve different analytical purposes.

-## Dataset

-**Time range**: January 1, 2023 – June 30, 2025.

-**Coverage**: job titles, salaries (yearly & hourly), skills, locations, platforms, work format, benefits

-A future update will extend the dataset to cover three full calendar years.
-To make temporal analysis easier, year-based filter buttons were added, allowing quick switching between years without manual slicer adjustments.
+Two compact Power BI dashboards analysing the data job market across 2023–2025H1.
+Both dashboards are built on the same dataset and focus on job volumes, salary levels, and skill demand.
+This repository serves as a supporting mini-case in the portfolio.

+---

 **Download Dashboards & Dataset**